ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

         Manufacturing a prototype is a process we carry out for the introduction of all new cable assembly and [cable preparation assemblies](/cable-preparation).
 It helps to reveal any design flaws that could affect functionality, but also potential problems in the supply chain or manufacturing processes.
 A sample is good practice to ensure production is streamlined and efficient for the future volume builds.

-        Being able to offer the most cost-effective solution, is another reason that we carry out a prototype before production, as creating the first one-off helps us fully understand the total cost of production.
-Some connectors take longer to assemble if they require soldering or specialist skills and labour costs are based on the time it takes to complete a cable assembly.
-Prototyping a design allows us to explore ways to speed up production and reduce costs – for example by using components that are easier and quicker to assemble.
+        Being able to offer the most cost-effective solution, is another reason we carry out a prototype before production, as creating the first one-off helps us fully understand the total cost of production.
+Some connectors take longer to assemble if they require soldering or specialist skills so prototyping a design allows us to explore ways to speed up production, reduce labour time and reduce costs – for example by using components that are easier and quicker to assemble.
   - type: column
     column:
       title: ""